Gluten-Free White Sandwich Bread

 13) Cool.
 Turn the bread out and cool on a wire rack.

-TIP.
-Gently tip the bread out of the tin straightaway and allow to cool completely on a wire rack to avoid a gummy loaf.
+Gently tip the bread out of the tin straightaway and let the bread cool completely on a wire rack to avoid a gummy loaf.

 gluten free bread on a cloth on a wooden board